Research

 Oligopolies in Trade and Transportation: Implications for Gains from Trade , with E. Cristoforoni, M. Errico, and F. Rodari

 We study how the interplay between oligopoly in the transportation industry and oligopsony power retained by non-atomistic importers affects the transmission of trade policy.
 Using Chilean customs data, we document strong concentration among carriers and importers and show that freight prices are determined through bilateral bargaining under two-sided market power.
-We develop and estimate a trade model that endogenizes transport cost, embedding oligopoly and oligopsony in transportation.
+We estimate a trade model that endogenizes transportation costs by embedding oligopoly and oligopsony in the transport sector, along with bilateral bargaining.
 We find sizable carrier markups, partially offset by importer bargaining power.
-We embed this mechanism into a quantitative trade model.
-We show that the endogenous response of trade cost driven by bilateral negotiations reduces the welfare cost of tariffs by 40% compared to the standard case of iceberg trade cost.
-Similarly, we find incomplete pass-through of shipping-related cost shocks, such as carbon policies, to transportation prices.
+Embedding this mechanism into a quantitative trade model, we find that the endogenous response of transportation costs reduces the welfare cost of tariffs by 50% compared to the standard case of iceberg trade costs.
+This effect is primarily driven by decreasing returns to scale in carriers’ supply.
+Bargaining, in turn, plays a central role in shaping price levels and market allocations in the transportation sector.

 Presented at: Midwest Trade Conference*, Naples Trade and Development Workshop*, 17th FIW International Economics Conference, World Bank Annual Conference on Transport Economics 2025*, International Seminar on Trade (ISoT)*.